Infinity ErgoDox Ergonomic Mechanical Keyboard PCB

 Cables are available on a separate page.

 Note: This is a group buy — Kono Store is surprised and pleased to bring back the Infinity ErgoDox on an earlier-than-expected timeline.
-It will close on January 28, 2019.
-We (conservatively) estimate that Infinity ErgoDox PCBs will arrive at our warehouse in July 2019.
+It will close on February 28, 2019.
+Please take a look at our Weekly Updates page for delivery estimates.

 The Infinity uses the most advanced ErgoDox PCB to date — it’s ready for complex input tasks of all kinds.
 This famous split keyboard features dual USB Type C connectors, full N-Key Rollover, programmable keys, and twin LCD screens for layer indication (you can have a remarkable number of custom layers).
 Both sides can also operate as independent keyboards for gaming or single-handed tasks.
 Most importantly, the entire keyboard is open source — including its firmware.